dimitri-nicolo/calico/master/usage/logs/configure-elastic.md

   based on the API path.
 The [sample RBAC configuration](../../reference/cnx/rbac-tiered-policies) grants the required access for web interface users.

+## Customizing the index names when sharing Elasticsearch clusters

+The index names include a configurable cluster name.
+The default value is `cluster`.
+This should be customized if you're using multiple Kubernetes or OpenShift clusters with a single shared Elasticsearch cluster.

+The index names used are:
+- `tigera_secure_ee_flows.<cluster name>.<date>`
+- `tigera_secure_ee_audit_ee.<cluster name>.<date>`
+- `tigera_secure_ee_audit_kube.<cluster name>.<date>`

+The cluster name can be changed by editing the `tigera.cnx-manager.cluster-name` field in the `tigera-cnx-manager-config` ConfigMap.
+This ConfigMap can be found in the `monitor-calico.yaml` manifest.

 ## Configuring the operator created cluster

 An `elasticsearchcluster` resource is defined in [monitor-calico.yaml](../../getting-started/kubernetes/installation/hosted/cnx/1.7/monitor-calico.yaml).